Angular Momentum Transport in Protoplanetary and Black-Hole Accretion Disks: The Role of Parasitic Modes in the Saturation of MHD Turbulence: Kelvin-Helmholtz and Tearing Eigenmodes

-In order to understand the physical nature of the secondary modes that are likely to play a role in the evolution of the primary MRI modes, it is of special interest to understand the fluid dynamics along the directions associated with the fastest growing parasites, $\theta_{\rm max}$.
-As discussed in Section~\ref{sec:parasitic instabilities}, for fixed values of the dissipation coefficients, the growth rates of the secondary instabilities peak around specific directions which are almost aligned with either the velocity or magnetic fields of the primary MRI mode, i.e., $\theta_{\rm max} \simeq \theta_{\rm V}$ for $\Lambda_\eta \gg 1$ and $\theta_{\rm max} \simeq \theta_{\rm B}$ for $\Lambda_\eta \ll 1$, see Figure~\ref{fig:s_max_pi}.
-Thus, motivated by the characteristics of the Kelvin-Helmholtz and tearing modes described above, it is of particular interest to understand the structure of the vorticity and current densities associated with the parasitic modes in the directions that are perpendicular to the planes defined by $\check{\bb{k}}_{\rm h}$\footnote{In order to simplify notation, in this section we refer to the versor associated with the direction of fastest growth, i.e. $\check{\bb{k}}_{\rm h, max}$, simply as $\check{\bb{k}}_{\rm h}$} and $\check{\bb{z}}$, when $\theta \equiv \theta_{\rm max}$.
+In order to understand the nature of the most relevant secondary modes we analyze the structure of their velocity $\delta \bb{v}_\parallel$ and magnetic fields $\delta \bb{B}_\parallel$ along the directions associated with their fastest growth, i.e., $\theta = \theta_{\rm max}$.
+For fixed values of the dissipation coefficients, the growth rates of the secondary instabilities peak around directions which are almost aligned with either the velocity or magnetic fields of the primary MRI mode, i.e., $\theta_{\rm max} \simeq \theta_{\rm V}$ for $\Lambda_\eta \gg 1$ and $\theta_{\rm max} \simeq \theta_{\rm B}$ for $\Lambda_\eta \ll 1$, see Figure~\ref{fig:s_max_pi}.
+Motivated by the physical characteristics of the Kelvin-Helmholtz and tearing modes, we calculate the vorticity $\delta \bb{\omega}_\perp$ and current density $\delta\bb{j}_\perp$ associated with the parasitic modes in the directions that are perpendicular to the planes defined by $\theta \equiv \theta_{\rm max}$.
+We also analyze the Lagrangian displacements $\xi_z$ induced by the secondary modes which provide useful complementary information regarding the reconnection of the magnetic field associated with the MRI.